sangeethkumar1997/nle/doc/nle/ARCHITECTURE.md

 ## Preface

-The NLE Repo is a fork of [nethack/nethack](https://github.com/NetHack/NetHack/releases/tag/NetHack-3.6.6_PostRelease), the 3.6.6 post release (commit: `36ee184`), modified to allow for integration of a new interface to the game suitable for RL.
-The architecture can be thought of as operating at through various layers connecting the low C files that execute the game, up to the openai `gym` environment that just feeds back observations.
+The NLE Repo was originally a fork of [nethack/nethack](https://github.com/NetHack/NetHack/releases/tag/NetHack-3.6.6_PostRelease), the 3.6.6 post release (commit: `36ee184`), modified to allow for integration of a new interface to the game suitable for RL.
+Subsequent modifications included upgrading the NetHack components to [3.6.7](https://github.com/NetHack/NetHack/releases/tag/NetHack-3.6.7_Released), retaining the changes needed for RL.

-Below we examine the these layers from lowest to highest:
+The architecture can be thought of as operating at through various layers connecting the low C files that execute the game, up to the Farama Foundation's `gymnasium` environment that just feeds back observations.
+Below we examine these layers from lowest to highest:

 ### Layer 0: “Original” NetHack Game Logic